 SMS Financial & Investment Management Background

-SMS Financial & Investment Management was founded in 1995, which makes it the second-oldest firm on this list, after Capital Advisors, Inc. SMS is owned by Stephen Streeter and Stephen Stipe, the firm's co-founders.
+SMS Financial & Investment Management was founded in 1995.
+SMS is owned by Stephen Streeter and Stephen Stipe, the firm's co-founders.

 Rather than operating as a cohesive firm, SMS has independent representatives who are spread out geographically and operate through various business names.
 The firm provides a platform for these independent representatives to offer services that fit their skills and experience.

 The firm's primary focus is on investment advisory services.
 SMS estimates that it devotes about a quarter of its time to other services, like insurance advice and financial plans.
 The firm's financial planning services encompass investment planning, college planning, tax planning, retirement planning and estate planning.